OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-03.md

 ## Matthew 3:3

-This is the one mentioned by the prophet Isaiah: “A voice of one calling in the wilderness, ‘Prepare the way for the Lord, make his paths straight.’”
+This is the one mentioned by the prophet Isaiah: “A voice of one calling in the wilderness, ‘Prepare the way for the Lord, make straight in the desert a highway for our God.’”

 ## Matthew 3:4